 In this article, we would learn about the difference between two widely used program management tools but at first, let’s see a situation on why one would need such a tool.
-Suppose you are leading a project, and are working with different teams like, software, sales, IT, etc. to get the project in place.
-There would be an immense amount of work for managing everything and this would lead to burdening on you to remember every detail of what is been done.
+Suppose you are leading a project and are working with different teams like software, sales, IT, etc., to get the project in place.
+There would be an immense amount of work for managing everything, which would burden you to remember every detail of what has been done.
 This is where project management tools come in handy to help you organize the work effectively and aids in assisting the entire team to be one team.
 In this genre of project management tool, Basecamp and Trello are the widely used tool in today’s scenario.
 In this article, we would first go through some concepts on what project management is and then dive into knowing what’s the difference between Basecamp and Trello.
 In this topic, we are going to learn about Basecamp vs Trello.

 Head to Head Comparison Between Basecamp vs Trello (Infographics)

 Below are the top differences between Basecamp and Trello

 Concepts and Terminologies Alert

 In a better understanding of the 2 tools, it will be crucial for us to understand about data management tools and their features so that the genre on which we would be discussing the differences would be easy to grasp.

 The few features which most likely all tools offers are:

 - Aid in creating plans or schedules: All the tasks, subtasks, folders, etc. are easily accessible and will help the user to plan and delegate the work as required

 - Increase collaboration: When the boom of the internet came on its way, email was considered as the quickest way of communication, and now with the evolving space of having project management tools, these tools act as the most effective way of communication across owners, stakeholders, and people working on the project.

 - Easy documentation: With constant updating of what’s the feature being developed to writing test cases, it serves as a place to have well-crafted detailed documentation.